 4. Neither the Managing Director nor the Whole-time Directors of the Company receivedany remuneration or commission from any of its subsidiaries.

-5. There were no companies which have become or ceased to be Subsidiaries JointVentures or associate companies during the year
+5. There were no companies which have become or ceased to be Subsidiaries JointVentures or associate companies during the year.

 6. There was no change in nature of business.

-7. There were no loans guarantees or investments by the Company underSection 186 of the Act.
+7. There were no loans guarantees or investments given / made by the Company underSection 186 of the Act.

 Your Directors place on record their gratitude to Central Government StateGovernments Financial Institutions and Company's Bankers for assistance co-operation andencouragement they extended to the Company.
 The Directors are also grateful to the valuedcustomers esteemed shareholders dedicated employees and public at large for theirpatronage and confidence reposed in the company.

 | ||On behalf of the Board of Directors |

 | ||For Goenka Diamond and Jewels Limited |

-| ||NANDLAL GOENKA ||NAVNEET GOENKA |
+|Place: Mumbai ||NANDLAL GOENKA ||NAVNEET GOENKA |

 |Date: August 17 2017 ||CHAIRMAN ||VICE CHAIRMAN & MANAGING DIRECTOR |

 Particulars of Employees pursuant to section 197 of the Companies Act 2013 read withRules 5 (1) of the Companies (Appointment and Remuneration of Managerial personnel) Rules2014